iukadike/blog/_posts/2023-09-10-format-string-attack.md

 ### Printing Out the Server Program’s Memory

 The objective of this task is to get the server to print out some data from its memory.

 #### Stack Data

-When we use the "%x" format specifier, it instructs the program to access a memoey location and print out the hex value of the contents in that memory location.
-For this task we would need to build our input to the server such that when the values in memory are printed, we can tell the offset from the beginning of the stack.
+When we use the "%x" format specifier, it instructs the program to access a memory location and print out the hex value of the contents in that memory location.
+For this task, we would need to build our input to the server such that when the values in memory are printed, we can tell the offset from the beginning of the stack.

-Thus our input will start with a value we know i.e. AAAA = \x41\x41\x41\x41 and will be made up of an increasing number of "%x" until we are able to see the value \x41\x41\x41\x41 printed out.
+Thus, our input will start with a value we know, i.e., AAAA = \x41\x41\x41\x41, and will be made up of an increasing number of "%x" until we are able to see the value \x41\x41\x41\x41 printed out.

 ```python
 #!/usr/bin/python3